Franz S. Exner: Professorship

+World War I

-The university Chemical physics Institute in the Türkenstraße remained the focus of Exner's professional career through most of the most productive years of his career.
-The premises were nevertheless something of an embarrassment, being desperately cramped and short on equipment.
-The situation improved a little in 1905 when the department was renamed as the "Zweites Physikalisches Instutut" ("Second [University] Physics Institute"), correctly implying a complementary status to "Erstes Physikalisches Instutut" ("First [University] Physics Institute") which, under the directorship of Ludwig Boltzmann, sustained its own reputation for brilliance in other branches of the rapidly expanding subjects-palette of interest to Physics researchers.
-Significant further improvement arrives in 1913 when significant additional space was made available within new institute buildings.
-It was in many ways much too late, however, since the outbreak in 1914 of the First World War was accompanied by dramatic funding cuts, while the young men were sent away to participate in the slaughter on the Italian front.
-By the time war ended, in 1918, the empire was destroyed, and intensifying austerity had left university funding a long way down the list of public priorities.
-Some of Exner's most brilliant former students found their way to America.
+In 1913 additional space was made available within new institute buildings.
+However, since the outbreak in 1914 of World War I was accompanied by funding cuts, while the young men were sent away to participate on the Italian front.
+By the time war ended, in 1918, Austro-Hungarian Empire was destroyed, and intensifying austerity had left university funding a long way down the list of public priorities.
+Some of Exner's most brilliant former students found their way to the United States.
 He himself was already over 70 in 1918.